 Employers must also take out employees' group life assurance when this is required by the national collective agreement for the industry.
 Nearly all persons covered by the compulsory insurance under the Workers’ Compensation Act are also covered by group life insurance.
 The insurance is taken out simultaneously with the employers’ compulsory workers’ compensation insurance.

-On average, the insurance premium is 0.07 per cent of the payroll.
 The insurance company charges the premium together with the workers’ compensation policy premium, and credits it to the Employees’ Group Life Assurance Pool.

 An employees’ group life assurance is valid during the employee’s working hours and leisure time.
 A benefit to the beneficiaries is paid upon the death of an insured employee.
 The claim is processed by TVK.
 For further information, see trhv.fi.